techninja828/PostSingularity/characters/index.md

 Which voices define progress—those who embrace AI partnership or those who resist it?

 ## Story Use
-Use this index to select a point-of-view or to introduce new characters that interact with Kai, Reya, Toma, and Mara.
+Use this index to select a point-of-view or to introduce new characters that interact with Kai, Reya, Toma, Mara, and Arin.

 ```json
 {